cognitivetech/ollama-ebook-summary/README.md

 For this demonstration I'm using a chapter from a book that comparing the chakra system with western psychology: Eastern Body, Western Mind: Psychology and the Chakra System, by Anodea Judith.

 Now I've pulled into VSCode, the text version of the chapter and am selecting sections I want summarized.
-I compressing them to a single line by selecting sections and using regex search replace to change new lines into a space (`\n` -> ` ` ).
+I compressing them to a single line by selecting sections and using the "join lines" function, that I've mapped to a convenient key combo.

 All in all I've split a 73 page, 30k token, book chapter into 31 chunks of text, leaving an average of 850 tokens per query.